-AC: 04/21/1986: amended AC: 05/07/1986

-amended AC: 09/08/1997: amended AC: 04/04/2011
+AC: 04/21/1986: amended AC: 05/07/1986 amended AC: 09/08/1997: amended AC: 04/04/2011 scheduled meeting of the General Faculty.

+10. Items related to the Faculty Secretary

-That the Secretary of the Faculty should keep a complete record of all annual reports from all standing committees and should notify the appropriate chairs to submit an annual report prior to the last scheduled meeting of the General Faculty.
-AC: 03/15/1976 amended AC: 11/02/1992 Reminders to Committee Chairpersons: The Secretary of the General Faculty shall remind the chairs of Faculty Committees that they must report all pertinent recommendations promptly to the Academic Council.
-AC: 04/05/1993 AC: 03/07/2011 Reporting on Distribution of Tenure Track and Non-Tenure Track Faculty: The faculty secretary will report updated distribution numbers for each school and the university to the Academic Council every fall.
-AC: 05/11/2020 Recognition of Twenty-five Years of Service;
+Committee Records and the Faculty Secretary: That the Secretary of the Faculty should keep a complete record of all annual reports from all standing committees and should notify the appropriate chairs to submit an annual report prior to the last all pertinent recommendations promptly to the Academic Council.

+Reminders to Committee Chairpersons:

+Collection of Governance Documents:

+Reporting on Distribution of Tenure Track and Non-Tenure Track Faculty:

+The faculty secretary will report updated distribution numbers for each school and the university to the Academic Council every fall.

-The Secretary of the General Faculty is requested to include on the agenda of the last meeting of the General Faculty a moment to recognize those faculty who are celebrating their 25th anniversary of service to our University.
+Recognition of Twenty-five Years of Service: The Secretary of the General Faculty is requested to include on the agenda of the last meeting of the General Faculty a moment to recognize those faculty who are celebrating their 25th anniversary of service to our University.